Denzel Daxon: Dallas Cowboys

-He went undrafted in the 2024 NFL draft and was drafted in the second round (16th overall) in the 2024 CFL global draft by the Toronto Argonauts.
+He went undrafted in the 2024 NFL draft and was selected in the second round (16th overall) in the 2024 CFL global draft by the Toronto Argonauts.
 He signed as an undrafted free agent for the Dallas Cowboys in April 2024.
 He appeared in three preseason games for the Cowboys and finished with seven tackles and a half sack.
 He was waived by Dallas in August 2024.
 Shortly afterwards, he was signed to Dallas Cowboys practice squad on an three-year international development contract.
 It was reported that the Cowboys were initially unaware of his eligibility for the International Player Pathway when he was first signed.

 Daxon signed a reserve/future contract on January 6, 2025.
 On August 25, Daxon was waived by the Cowboys.

 Arizona Cardinals

 On September 2, 2025, Daxon signed with the Arizona Cardinals practice squad.

+Toronto Argonauts

+Daxon signed with the Toronto Argonauts of the Canadian Football League on May 4, 2026.